VictorSandre/java_calculator/README.md

   - **Controller :**
     - Test the view with testFx or something else.
   - **Project structure :**
-    - Clean the maven POMs and project structure.
+    - Clean the maven POMs and project structure with dependency managements.
   - **Model :**
-    - Implement a better error management for the lexer and te parser that differenciate Syntax errors and Semmentical ones and test it.
+    - Implement a better error management for the lexer and te parser that differentiate Syntax errors and Semantical ones and test it.
     - Remove print of Parser and Lexer error messages into the console.
 <a name="project-structure"></a>
 ## Project structure